aadriien/shark-blooms/README.md

 ## Description

-This PICO-8 game is a WIP... check back soon!
+This PICO-8 game is a WIP... check back soon for whale shark magic!

 ## Example Images